danihoo/MaterialComponents/README.md

 As a first step the following components will be available

 * <b>MaterialEditText</b> - Outlined and filled Material text fields
-* (coming soon) <b>MaterialSpinner</b> - Use a spinner and material design similar to the standard spinner in android
+* <b>MaterialSpinner</b> - Use a spinner with material design similar to the standard spinner in Android
 * (coming soon) <b>FloatingActionButton</b> - Material fabs with custom colours and design
 * (coming soon) <b>FullscreenDialog</b> - A customizable Fullscreen Dialog with toolbar and animations